Hierarchical Control for Head-to-Head Autonomous Racing

-The players' actions are defined by pairs of lane ID, resolving to a target location near the next checkpoint, and the target speed for that location.
-Therefore, we apply a simplified inverse approximation of the dynamics to determine the time it would take to transition from one checkpoint to the next and estimate the remaining state variables or dismiss the action if it is dynamically infeasible.
-This action space also allows us to easily evaluate or prevent actions where the rules of the game would be broken.
-By limiting choices to fixed locations across checkpoints, we ensure that the players always remain on track satisfying Equation \eqref{eq:gen_idx_dist}.
-Moreover, the players' action choices are dismissed if they would violate the limit on the number of lane changes by simply checking whether choosing a lane would exceed their limits or checking if the location is a curve or straight to satisfy the constraint in Equation \eqref{eq:gen_lane_lim}.
-Finally, other actions that could cause collisions are dismissed by estimating that if two players reach the same lane at a checkpoint and have a small difference in their time states, there would be a high risk of collision satisfying the constraint in Equation \eqref{eq:gen_coll_avoid}.
+This action space enables us to easily evaluate or prevent actions where the rules of the game would be broken.
+By limiting choices to fixed locations at the checkpoints via the lane ID, we ensure that the players always remain on track satisfying the constraint in Equation \eqref{eq:gen_idx_dist}.
+Moreover, we can dismiss player actions that would violate the limit on the number of lane changes by simply checking whether choosing a lane would exceed their limits or checking if the location is a curve or straight, satisfying the constraint in Equation \eqref{eq:gen_lane_lim}.
+Finally, we can dismiss actions that could cause collisions by estimating that if two players reach the same lane at a checkpoint and have a small difference in their time states, there is a high risk of collision, satisfying the constraint in Equation \eqref{eq:gen_coll_avoid}.

-The game is played with each player starting at the initial checkpoint, and it progresses by resolving all players' choices one checkpoint at a time.
-The order in which the players take their actions is determined by the player who has the smallest time state at each checkpoint.
+The game is played with all players starting at an initial checkpoint, and it progresses by resolving all players' choices one checkpoint at a time.
+The order in which the players take their actions is determined by the player with the smallest time state at each checkpoint.
 A lower time state value implies that a player was at the given checkpoint before other players with a larger time state, so it would have made its choice at that location before the others.
-This ordering also implies that players who arrive at a checkpoint after preceding players observe the actions of those preceding players.
-Therefore, these observations can contribute to their strategic choices.
+This ordering also implies that players who arrive at a checkpoint after preceding players observe the actions of those preceding players and use that information in their own strategic choices.
 Most importantly, because the ordering forces the following players to choose last, we also capture the rule that the following players (i.e. those that are ``behind'' others) are responsible for collision avoidance after observing the leading players' actions.